vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 ---
 Every Peakboard application is built around one or more screens.
 These screens are like the windows in a traditional desktop application.
 However, we sometimes want to have a [modal window](https://en.wikipedia.org/wiki/Modal_window) that forces the user to interact with it, before they can do anything else.

-For example, we could use a modal window to make the user read a warning and acknowledge that they have read it---before proceeding.
+For example, we might want a modal window that forces the user read a warning and acknowledge that they have read it---before proceeding.

-In Peakboard Designer, you can create a modal window by using a *custom dialog*.
-In this article, we'll explain the best practices for custom dialogs.
+In Peakboard Designer, we can create a modal window by building a *custom dialog*.
+In this article, we'll explain the best practices around custom dialogs.

-## The core idea
+## Overview

-The core idea is to always keep the dialog on the screen---but make it invisible.
-Then, when the dialog is supposed to pop up, make the dialog visible.
+The core idea is to build a custom dialog with multiple controls.
+Then, set the controls to hidden.
+This way, they are always on screen, but just invisible.
+Then, when we want the dialog to show up, we make the controls visible.
 Let's go through this step by step with an example.

 We'll make a simple app that prompts the user to enter their name.
 Here's what the finished app looks like: